 Int7: ...without the bursary, I think it would have been definitely a greater worry for my Dad and stuff.

-(ii) Communication
+(ii) Theme: communication; subthemes: successful and unsuccessful communication

-This theme covers both successful and unsuccessful communication.
+.

 The ability to successfully communicate the information relating to the bursary, such as its existence, the eligibility criteria and the total money involved, is likely to affect the impact of the bursary.
 Several interviewees mentioned only finding out there was a bursary when they were told they would be receiving it:

 Int6: No, I had no idea, because when I got the letter about it, I had no idea about it and I still don’t know what it’s for, like why I’d get it.